-Decluttering Tips— Easy Way to Clean Up Your Stuff
+Decluttering Tips: Easy Ways to Clean Up Your Stuff

 Decisions: How to Declutter Quickly and Easily

 Most clutter experts will tell you to separate out each item into boxes.
 I'm sure you've heard of them, although each expert will have their own categories for the boxes.
-There's a "keep and use box," and a "give away box" and a "throw away box," a "sell box," and a recycling box," or such similar combination of boxes.
+There's a "keep and use box," a "give away box," a "throw away box," a "sell box," a "recycling box," or such similar combination of boxes.

 They feel proud of their expertise in having named the right number of boxes with just the right names, and leave it to you to pick up each item one by one and decide which box should house their precious item.

 The Problem With Making Decisions

 Even though most of us understand the expert box system, we have a hard time deciding which box is the appropriate fit since none of our items fit neatly into any of these neat boxes.

 If it really was that easy, most people wouldn't have this problem.

 Really, where do you put the stereo whose record player doesn't work, but the needle is probably worth something for people whose record players do work?
 And the radio part works for a few minutes, but then the dial seems to drift.
 The cassette tapes part works just fine, and since there are two tapes, you can record from one tape to the other without any problems.
 It can come in handy for when your current stereo goes on the fritz, or if we wanted to listen to a cassette tape.